 How to Make and Assemble Envelope Liners

-There's a quiet little wow that happens when someone slides open your invitation and catches a flash of pattern tucked inside the envelope.
-It's a small thing, but it tells the reader this one's special before they've read a single word.
-That flash is an envelope liner — and you can make your own from a template in an afternoon.
+There's a quiet little wow when someone slides open your invitation and catches a flash of pattern tucked inside the envelope.
+It's a small thing, but it tells them this one's special before they've read a word.
+That flash is an envelope liner, and you can make your own from a template in an afternoon.

 Here's how to make and assemble envelope liners from start to finish.